jasonjiajs/CircularInsightAI/README.md

 `/web_interface`

-- Self-contained folder containing all code and resources needed to run the Streamlit web interface
+- Self-contained folder containing all files needed to run the Streamlit web interface
+- To run the web interface locally, `cd` to `./web_interface` and run `streamlit run CircularInsightAI.py`.

 `/clusters`